meisl/discrete-nor-logic-clock/7-seg-decoders/Formal-languages.md

 is one grammar with three rules, attaching names "S", "T" and "F" to ... well something.
 By convention we'll consider the "S" rule - or alternatively simply the first one - as the start rule.

 Now for the other side of the definitions.
-We'll allow rule names (left side of `::=`) there, which are called *nonterminals*, btw.
+We'll allow rule names (left side of `::=`), or *nonterminals* on the right side.
 However, more is needed to make things interesting.
 First we'll add *terminals* which will be just plain character sequences, enclosed in double quotes:
 ```